 Because we live in the parsonage and my husband’s desk is a pulpit, I figure I should try to appear neat once or twice a year.
 So I give myself a major motivation to clean house by inviting guests to dinner.

 The only problem with this clever plan is that I wait until the day of the party to start my cleaning mania.
-I race in_this_corner_01around the dining table disrobing chair backs of their sweaters and flinging them into shocked closets.
+I race around the dining table disrobing chair backs of their sweaters and flinging them into shocked closets.
 The windowsills resent my removal of the dust that’s kept them warm for the last six weeks.
 My kitchen floor gets tipsy on Spic ‘n’ Span.

 After the guests leave, I flop on the couch and moan.
 “Why do I torture myself like this?
 What possessed me to invite seventeen people over?
 Well, at least the house looks sparkly.
 Let’s keep it this way forever!”
 I know I am duping no one but me.
 It’s as realistic as stating, “I will never overreact again.”